Video length: 02:00.

 For resources to support the identification of students, refer to the implementation checklist for school leaders on the

-School leaders, teachers, and tutors can access professional learning resources on
+School leaders, teachers and tutors can access professional learning webinars on

-Tutor Learning Initiative Hub provides professional learning modules for government school tutors.
+Tutor learning initiative hub (Edumail account required) provides professional learning modules for government school tutors.
 The modules include small group teaching curriculum planning and assessment resources.